 I grew up in New York, Central America, Europe and the Middle East.
-I’m a technologist, musician and writer.
+I’m a film and theather producer, a technologist, a musician, and a writer.

 As a writer: my short-form fiction has appeared in the MechMuse Anthology alongside David Farland, Kevin J. Anderson, Eugie Foster, and a number of others (it was a great collection).
 My first sci-fi novel was released through East India Press.
 It was immediately picked-up by StoryBundle, won the grand prize at Hollywood Book Pipeline, Best Sci-fi/Fantasy/Horror Gold Medal IPPY, Best Sci-fi at the London Book Festival, Best Sci-fi at the Beverly Hills Book Awards, and runner-up for Best Sci-fi at the LA Book Festival.
-My second and third in that series (Beowulf) are in the works, with more to follow.
-I’m also writing a historical fantasy series; the first book is finished, but a release date isn’t set yet.
+My second book that series (Beowulf) is finished and due out in 2020, and the third is in the works, with more to follow.
+I’m also writing a historical fantasy series: the first book is finished, but a release date isn’t set yet.

 As a technologist: I’ve published academically through IEEE and several other pubs, and spoken at SIGGRAPH, BIA/Kelsey’s ILM, VFX and elsewhere.
 I invented DigiClay Animation and Cryptocast streaming encryption, among others.
 I’ve won some awards, and some gratifying recognition (the Gartner Group called my work among “the most visionary in information security”).
 And I love this one: twice, I’ve been commended by the US Army for oustanding research (a good story, that).
 I’ve done some cutting-edge work in the medical field, and my current interest is in broadening the availability of healthcare.